sv1996/Brick-Breaker-Game/README.md

 # Brick-Breaker-Game
-This is my fun project done in Java
+## This is famous brick Breaker Game developed in Core Java and Swing GUI Toolkit.